jsdelivrbot/silent_watcher/README.md

 --------------
 Every once in a while we need to learn a bit about someone.

-Simply clone this and run it on a server (like Heroku), and you can get the public information of anyone who goes to the page, just from them clicking the link :D
+**Simply clone this and run it on a server (like Heroku), and you can get the public information of anyone who goes to the page, just from them clicking the link :D**

 This simple nodejs project will log all of the users who visit the URL it is uploaded and save their public information, such as IP Address, Location (as precise as public can get), and more!
 All you have to do is go to {your_site}/database to view the data of people who have visited.

-Index.html is customizable.
-Make it look like whatever you want.
+**Index.html is customizable.** Make it look like whatever you want.
 You can make it look like a completely different site if you'd like!
 It logs all of the information as soon as the user connects.

-It is based off of node-js-sample.

 Highlights:
 +	Silently logs all users who enter site